Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

+This method returns a [`FileDataset`](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.dataset.FileDataset.html#pydicom.dataset.FileDataset) instance, which in turn represents an extension of [`Dataset`](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.dataset.Dataset.html#pydicom.dataset.Dataset) class.
+It makes reading and writing to file easier and wraps a dictionary of [`DataElement`](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.dataelem.DataElement.html#pydicom.dataelem.DataElement).
 A `DataElement` is then composed of the following parts:

 - a `tag` that identifies the attribute, usually in the format (XXXX,XXXX) with hexadecimal numbers, and may be divided further into DICOM Group Number and DICOM Element Number;
 - a `Value Representation (VR)` that describes the data type and format of the attribute value.